Product Types

 Example product: @indie-tools/prompt-lab — a local web application for testing, versioning, and comparing prompt variations with side-by-side output diffs.

-Entry file: APP.md
+Entry file: APPLICATION.md

 Systems